 6. Avoid Tunnel Vision

 As a realist, you must find the courage to embrace both the optimistic and pessimistic outlooks.
-Otherwise, you will miss opportunities contained in both success and failure.
+Otherwise, you will miss opportunities in both success and failure.
 Learn to maintain equilibrium.
 It is one of the most important stepping stones of life.
 Write a list of things you are grateful for in your life.
 Put this list somewhere you can see it.
-It will help you to change the trajectory of your thoughts and emotions.
+It will help you change the trajectory of your thoughts and emotions.
 Always ask yourself, what should I be learning?

 “The pessimist complains about the wind; the optimist expects it to change; the realist adjusts the sails.” — William Arthur Ward